 - Blend in Chinese Five Spice and red pepper; cook 2 more minutes.

-- Stir in broth and bring to a boil over medium heat.
+- Stir in broth, cover, and bring to a boil over medium heat.

-- Mix in spinach or kale, tortellini, and beans; bring to a second boil; cook for 10 minutes, or until greens are limp and pasta is soft.
+- Mix in spinach or kale, tortellini, and beans (not necessary to drain them); cover and bring to a second boil; uncover and cook for 10 minutes, or until greens are limp and pasta is soft.

 - Add salt; then, adjust seasonings to taste.